blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

 						cookie.setValue(null);
 						origResponse.addCookie(cookie);

-						Log.SetLog("", "", "Cookie has been desroyed!", LocalDateTime.now(), "", "");
+						Log.SetLog("", "", "Cookie has been destroyed!", LocalDateTime.now(), "", "");
 					}
 			}
 		}

 	/*
 	This function used to decode the viewstate and get the token value from the html input tag.
-Also it perfomrms token comparison between the anticsrf token values of the html component and the session attribute.
+Also it performs token comparison between the anti-CSRF token values of the html component and the session attribute.
 If the comparison fails then the session must be invalid.

 	*/
 			public void decode(FacesContext context) {